-Who to invite: IPS specialists IPS peer specialist Mental health pra Agency leadership State vocational r ectitioners Length: Two and a half ho urs Material to share with participants one week in advance: The module (reading material) Materials to be copied: 9 Equipment/supplies needed: Computer and projector to show Introduction video.
-Flip chart with practice principles written on first page.
-Marker.
-Other preparation: Ask three working people to speak at the training about their jobs (about 7 minutes each) Prepare questions to ask if people have trouble describing their return to work.
+Who to invite: IPS specialists IPS peer specialists (if available) Mental health practitioners Agency leadership State vocational rehabilitation counselors Length: Two and a half hours Material to share with participants one week in advance: The module (reading material) Materials to be copied: Exercise: Integrated services Equipment/supplies needed: Other preparation: Ask three working people to speak at the training about their jobs (about 7 minutes each).
+Prepare questions to ask if people have trouble describing their return to work.
 "Why is your job important to you?"
 "Who gave you hope that you could work?"
 "What might help other people overcome some of the barriers that you experienced?"
 "Do you have plans to stay at this job or to do something else?"
-Training Outline: come.
-Senior management explains how IPS fits the mission of the acy.
-10 minutes. ew practice principles (read the first principle and ask group to describe t it means, repeat for each principle.)
-20 minutes. give Evid worl (in tl bein ussion question: What is an evidence-based practice?
-Ask the group and them a few minutes to discuss/share ideas.
-(Possible answers: ence-based practices help practitioners apply scientific research to their k.
-It ensures that practitioners use practices that lead to good outcomes his case, high rates of employment).
-It does not prevent services from g individualized.
-IPS focuses on client preferences for jobs and services. and school supports are individualized, etc.) 5 minutes ques king people share their experiences.
-Help them, if needed, by asking stions (see above).
-Ask the group if they have questions for the enters/working people.
+Training Outline: I. Welcome.
+Senior management explains how IPS fits the mission of the agency.
+10 minutes.
+II.
+Review practice principles (read the first principle and ask group to describe what it means, repeat for each principle.)
+20 minutes.
+III.
+Discussion question: What is an evidence-based practice?
+Ask the group and give them a few minutes to discuss/share ideas.
+(Possible answers: Evidence-based practices help practitioners apply scientific research to their work.
+It ensures that practitioners use practices that lead to good outcomes (in this case, high rates of employment).
+It does not prevent services from being individualized.
+IPS focuses on client preferences for jobs and services.
+Job and school supports are individualized, etc.) 5 minutes IV.
+Working people share their experiences.
+Help them, if needed, by asking questions (see above).
+Ask the group if they have questions for the presenters/working people.
 30-40 minutes.

-- V. Exercise: Integrated Services.
+V. Exercise: Integrated Services.
 Break up into groups of 3-5 people.
 Ask groups to read the exercise and give them 15 minutes to write action steps for better integration.
 Reconvene the large group and ask each small group to report.
 Write action steps on flip chart to review with steering committee later.
-25 minutes. - VI.
-Show Introduction video.
+25 minutes.
+VI.
+Show "Introduction to Supported Employment" video found at www.IPSworks.org .
 Ask group which principles were illustrated in the video.
-20 minutes. - VII.
+20 minutes.
+VII.
 1) Ask audience to turn to person next to them and give them seven minutes to discuss: What was your first job?
 How did you like that job and would you still want to do it?
 2) Get the group back together and ask if a few people would be willing to share what was discussed.
-Talk about how the importance of the right job match and preferences, including for people who do not have much work experience, who have legal histories, etc. 15 minutes. - VIII.
+Talk about how the importance of the right job match and preferences, including for people who do not have much work experience, who have legal histories, etc. 15 minutes.
+VIII.
 Explain next steps for IPS implementation and conclude the training